Art & Design

 From the east exit of Morioka Station, take the Seinan Loop 200 Bus.
-Get off at the Iwate Museum of Art.
+Get off at the Prefectural Museum of Art stop.

-The museum's permanent exhibitions are on the second floor.
-You can find works by three of Iwate's greatest artists: painters Tetsugoro Yorozu and Shunsuke Yamamoto and sculptor Yasutake Funakoshi.
+The museum's collection is exhibited on the second floor.
+You can find works by three of Iwate's outstanding artists: painters Tetsugoro Yorozu and Shunsuke Matsumoto and sculptor Yasutake Funakoshi.

 A Christian at heart

-One of the most impressive pieces on display is “Hara-no-jo” (“Christian Samurai”) by Yasutake Funakoshi.
+One of the most impressive pieces on display is “Hara-no-jo” (“Hara Castle”) by Yasutake Funakoshi.
 Get close up to appreciate the close attention to detail the artist paid to this work.

 Special exhibitions and events

-While the museum's main focus is on local artists, a roster of temporary exhibitions and events, attracts visitors of all ages and interests.
-The gallery shop sells original products based on exhibitions, while the in-house cafe and restaurant serves Western-style dishes made using locally grown produce.
+While the museum's main focus is on local artists, a roster of exhibitions and events attracts visitors of all ages and interests.
+The museum shop sells original products related to the exhibitions, while the in-house restaurant serves Western-style dishes made using locally grown produce.

 * The information on this page may be subject to change due to COVID-19.